theodorosploumis/ecommerce/issues.md

-# eCommerce common Issues, Problems and Challenges
+# e-Commerce common Issues, Problems and Challenges

 ## Most common Challenges
 1. Finding the right products to sell